aaaandrea/asteroids/docs/build_notes.md

     * dist(pos1, pos2): finds the distance between 2 points
     * norm(vec): figures out the speed of a object on it's vector
     * randomVec(length): produce a random vector given a length.
 This will be used for individual asteroids
+    * scale(vec, m): scale the length of the vector by the given amount or norm.
+Used in dir.
+    * wrap(coord, max): This allows the canvas to be wrappable, such that none of the objects are out of bounds.